ioccc-src/winner/bugs.md

 Although Cody fixed this to not enter an infinite loop if the arg (converted to a number) is < 0 the lack of an arg check at all was kept in to make it like the original.
-The reason for the < 0 check is it floods the screen.
+The reason for the < 0 check is it floods the screen (yes this is indeed inconsistent with some other entries but it is not worth the time spent, maybe, to change it back, especially as it is annoying to have the screen flooded).